Wrongful Death Lawyers

 General Recovery under Wrongful Death Statute

-- Support or Services: Where a blood relative (child, grandchild, etc) or an adopted child was relying on the deceased for services or support, then they can recover for the value of the lost services or support.
-The support can range from partly dependent to wholly dependent,. and thus recovery is fact specific to an individual case.
+Where a blood relative (child, grandchild, etc) or an adopted child was relying on the deceased for services or support, then they can recover for the value of the lost services or support.
+The support can range from partly dependent to wholly dependent, and thus recovery is fact specific to an individual case.

-- Lost Assets: The estate may recover the lost assets if the deceased was employed at the time of his death and you can reasonably predict the amount of assets that the deceased would have earned, or gathered, during the remainder of his/her work-life expectancy.
+The estate may recover the lost assets if the deceased was employed at the time of his death.
+You can reasonably predict the amount of assets that the deceased would have earned, or gathered, during the remainder of his/her work-life expectancy.
 If there is a dispute here and there is a difficulty calculating the number, your wrongful death lawyer will talk to you about hiring an economist to help create a more specific monetary breakdown.
 There are different terms for these lost-money damages, such as “lost net accumulations” or “lost asset accumulations.”

 Contact a Wrongful Death Lawyer (407)930-8912